-- 3.1.3 The presence of the airport, business park and the A338 does increase the level of noise and light pollution locally.
-Whilst only a few residents are in close proximity to the airport, and the existing levels of noise and light are not a matter that has been raised as a particular concern in their day-to-day lives, this does not mean that any more noise, light and disturbance should be accepted. - 3.1.4 Despite these localised factors, there are many landscape attributes that help reinforce the generally rural nature of the parish, and it is these attributes that this plan seeks to recognise and strengthen.
+3.1.3 The presence of the airport, business park and the A338 does increase the level of noise and light pollution locally.
+Whilst only a few residents are in close proximity to the airport, and the existing levels of noise and light are not a matter that has been raised as a particular concern in their day-to-day lives, this does not mean that issues of noise, light and disturbance will not be material considerations in the determination of any future development proposals.

+3.1.4 Despite these localised factors, there are many landscape attributes that help reinforce the generally rural nature of the parish, and it is these attributes that this plan seeks to recognise and strengthen.
 This policy is intended to ensure that development contributes positively to the local landscape character, through avoidance and appropriate mitigation.
-With minor changes (such as the loss of a small section of hedgerow to create a new access), it will be important to consider the cumulative impact of similar changes in that locality, and whether mitigation would be feasible. - {3.1.5} Applicants should explain how they have complied with the following policy within their Planning and/or Design and Access Statements.
+With minor changes (such as the loss of a small section of hedgerow to create a new access), it will be important to consider the cumulative impact of similar changes in that locality, and whether mitigation would be feasible.

+3.1.5 Applicants should explain how they have complied with the following policy within their Planning and/or Design and Access Statements.